 The size of the microprocessor address interface, which is the connection between the microprocessor and the address bus, determines the width of the address bus and the amount of physical memory the microprocessor can address.
-The Pentium Pro microprocessor in your server has a 32-bit address interface and can address up to 4 GB of physical memory.
-(Physical memory is described in "Physical Memory and Virtual Memory" on page 33.)
+The Pentium Pro microprocessor in your server can address up to 4 GB of physical memory.
+Physical memory is described in "Physical Memory and Virtual Memory" on page 33.